-- For investment in associate recognised using the equity method (see note 2(c)(iv)), the impairment loss is measured by comparing the recoverable amount of the investment as a whole with its carrying amount in accordance with note 2(I)(i).
-The impairment loss is reversed if there has been a favourable change in the estimates used to determine the recoverable amount in accordance with note 2(I)(i). - For unquoted equity securities carried at cost, the amount of the impairment loss is measured as the difference between the asset's carrying amount and the present value of the estimated future cash flows discounted at the current market rate of return for a similar financial asset.
-Such impairment loss will not be reversed in subsequent periods.
+- For investment in the associate or joint venture recognised using the equity method (see note 2(c)(iv)), the impairment loss is measured by comparing the carrying amount of the investment as a whole with its recoverable amount in accordance with note 2(l)(i).
+The impairment loss is reversed if there has been a favourable change in the estimates used to determine the recoverable amount. - For unquoted equity securities carried at cost, the amount of the impairment loss is measured as the difference between the asset's carrying amount and the present value of the estimated future cash flows discounted at the current market rate of return for a similar financial asset.
+Such impairment loss will not be reversed in subsequent periods. - For trade receivables and other financial assets carried at amortised cost, the amount of the impairment loss recognised is the difference between the asset's carrying amount and the present value of the estimated future cash flows discounted at the financial asset's original effective interest rate.